cs1302uga/cs1302-api-app/README.md

 ## Project Description

-Your goal is to implement, from scratch, an application in Java 17 using JavaFX 17 that incorporates a preponderance of the topics introduced in this course in a way that demonstrates that you have met the learning outcomes related to those topics.
+Your goal is to implement, from scratch, an application that automates the process of connecting two different RESTful JSON APIs for a single purpose.

-Your application must integrate two or more external RESTful JSON APIs so that your users don't need to utilize multiple services themselves to get the information or content that they want.
+In other words, your project must combine two or more external APIs so that your users don't need to utilize multiple services themselves to get the information or content that they want.
 Your app needs to do more than just download and display responses from the external APIs, it needs to combine the responses in some meaningful way.
 Combining responses means that the response from one API should be used (at least in part) to query the second API (see below for more details).

-Your application must automate the process of connecting two different APIs for a single purpose.
+Additionally, you must use Java 17, JavaFX, GSON, and the HTTP classes/interfaces discussed in the book.

 -   Many services provide **free access** to their RESTful JSON APIs -- a RESTful JSON API is one that you can access with an HTTP client